 Economy, how dost thou frighten me?
 Let me count the ways:

-- It appears that there is a housing bubble, and teaser interest rates are finally starting to expire.
-Consumer spending has been driven by people cashing in on the cheap equity in their homes.
-Who knows what will happen if housing prices fall, reducing homeowners' equity and their ability to use that equity to buy new gadgets from, say, China?
+- The housing bubble has burst, and teaser interest rates are finally starting to expire.
+Consumer spending had been driven by people cashing in on the cheap equity in their homes.
+Housing prices plummeted, reducing homeowners' equity and their ability to use that equity to buy new gadgets.

-- The subprime mortgage lending industry is imploding and capital has been drying up.
+- The subprime mortgage lending industry imploded and capital has been drying up.

 - Consumer debt ratios are already at all-time highs.

 - And then there's the dollar.
 We're running record budget deficits and record trade deficits -- meaning that other countries are lending us money so that we may sustain our lifestyle.
-If they pull the plug on us, we could face a further plummeting dollar -- likely resulting in inflation, stock market troubles, and a real decline in both wealth and income.
+If they pull the plug on us, the dollar could plummet further -- likely resulting in inflation, more market troubles, and a real decline in both wealth and income.
 (Wow, I haven't even mentioned war, terrorism, hurricanes, oil, derivatives, secular bear markets, or Sith Lords.)